Rosemary Clooney: Career

-The last major chart hit Clooney had was "I've Grown Accustomed To Your Face", released in May 1956, at which point rock-and-roll was quickly driving established pop singers from the charts.
+Clooney's last major chart hit was "I've Grown Accustomed to Your Face", released in May 1956.
+Rock-and-roll was displacing older singers from the pop charts but multiple pregnancies and childbirths in a short span of time also impaired her ability to tour or promote records.

-Clooney left Columbia Records in 1958, doing a number of recordings for MGM Records and then some for Coral Records.
-Finally, toward the end of 1958, she signed with RCA Victor, where she recorded until 1963.
-In 1964, she was signed to Reprise Records, and in 1965 to Dot Records.
+Clooney left Columbia in 1958, doing a number of recordings for MGM Records and then some for Coral Records.
+Toward the end of 1958, she signed with RCA Victor, where she recorded until 1963.
+In 1964, she recorded for Reprise Records, and in 1965, Dot Records.

+A one-off single for Dot, "Let Me Down Easy", in 1968 was the last new material Clooney would release for the next eight years as she spent most of that time recovering from a severe mental breakdown and substance abuse issues.

-In 1976, Clooney signed with United Artists Records for two albums.
+In 1976, Clooney recorded two albums for United Artists Records, the first new LP she had released in more than a decade.
 Beginning in 1977, she recorded an album every year for the Concord Jazz record label, a schedule which continued until her death.
-This was in contrast to most of her generation of singers, who had long since stopped recording regularly by then.
-In the late 1970s and early 1980s, Clooney did television commercials for Coronet brand paper towels, during which she sang a memorable jingle that went, "Extra value is what you get, when you buy Coro-net."
-Clooney sang a duet with Wild Man Fischer on "It's a Hard Business" in 1986, and in 1994, she sang a duet of Green Eyes with Barry Manilow in his 1994 album, Singin' with the Big Bands.
+At that time, Clooney was one of the few singers of her generation to still be making regular recordings.
+In the late 1970s and early 1980s, Clooney did television commercials for Coronet brand paper towels, during which she sang the memorable jingle, "Extra value is what you get, when you buy Cor-o-net."
+Clooney sang a duet with Wild Man Fischer on "It's a Hard Business" in 1986, and in 1994, she sang a duet of "Green Eyes" with Barry Manilow in his 1994 album, Singin' with the Big Bands.

-In 1995, Clooney guest-starred in the NBC television medical drama ER (starring her nephew, George Clooney); for her performance, she received a Primetime Emmy Award nomination for Outstanding Guest Actress in a Drama Series.
+In 1994, Clooney guest-starred in the NBC television medical drama ER (starring her nephew, George Clooney); for her performance, she received a Primetime Emmy Award nomination for Outstanding Guest Actress in a Drama Series.
 On January 27, 1996, Clooney appeared on Garrison Keillor's Prairie Home Companion radio program.
 She sang "When October Goes"—lyrics by Johnny Mercer and music by Barry Manilow (after Mercer's death)—from Manilow's 1984 album 2:00 AM Paradise Cafe, and discussed the excellence of Manilow the musician.

 Clooney was also awarded Society of Singers Lifetime Achievement Award in 1998.
 In 1999, she founded the Rosemary Clooney Music Festival, held annually in Maysville, her hometown.
 She performed at the festival every year until her death.
 Proceeds benefit the restoration of the Russell Theater in Maysville, where Clooney's first film, The Stars Are Singing, premiered in 1953.

 She received the Grammy Lifetime Achievement Award in 2002.